2020 Nashville bombing: Affected residents and businesses

 Over 60 different buildings, including both commercial and residential properties, were affected by the blast.
 Over 1,000 people were left jobless, and over 400 local residents were displaced from their homes.
-Over a third of all directly affected buildings remained temporarily or permanently closed as of one year later.
-Of those that were shuttered, several cited hardship from both the blast and the COVID-19 pandemic as factors in doing so.
-Among those closed included the George Jones Museum and Bar, the Old Spaghetti Factory, a Hooters restaurant, and a franchise location for The Melting Pot.
-Some affected businesses, such as the Coyote Ugly Saloon remained temporarily closed for extended periods, while others were forced to relocate out of their 2nd Ave venues.
+Over a third of all directly affected buildings remained temporarily or permanently closed a year later.
+Of those that were shuttered, several cited hardship from both the blast and the COVID-19 pandemic as factors.
+Among those closed were the George Jones Museum and Bar, The Old Spaghetti Factory, a Hooters, and a franchise of The Melting Pot.
+Some affected businesses, such as the Coyote Ugly Saloon, remained temporarily closed for extended periods, while others were forced to move out of their 2nd Avenue venues.